mintty/wsltty/README.md

 section “Security” (if available) and select “Unblock”, to enable the “Run anyway” button.

+#### Installation from archive ####

+In case a local anti-virus guard barfs about the wsltty installer, the release also contains a `.cab` file.
+Download it, open it, extract its files to some temporary deployment directory, and invoke `install.bat` from there.

 #### Installation from source repository ####

 Checkout the wsltty repository, or download the source archive, unpack and rename the directory to `wsltty`.